 All of its Oriental feel was a last minute contrivance, since originally the opera was supposed to take place in Mexico.
-(I have not yet seen a convincing explanation of why the opera was shifted from Mexico to Ceylon, and have assumed that reports of France’s misadventures in Mexico, particularly the slaughter of the French army by the Mexicans on May 5, 1862 – only 16 months before the opera’s premiere – were still in Paris’ recent memory, and that interest in producing operas in which Mexicans are heroes had waned.
-We will be celebrating the 150th anniversaries of both Cinco de Mayo and of “Pêcheurs de perles” early in the next decade.)
+(I have not yet seen a convincing explanation of why the opera was shifted from Mexico to Ceylon, and have assumed that reports of France’s misadventures in Mexico, particularly the slaughter of the French army by the Mexicans on May 5, 1863 – only four months before the opera’s premiere – were a hot topic in Paris, and that interest in producing operas in which Mexicans are heroes had waned.
+We will be celebrating the 150th anniversary of both Cinco de Mayo and of “Pecheurs de Perles” early in the next decade.)

 Hammond’s edition, published by the Parisian house of Choudens, is not the last word on the opera.
 Conductor Brad Cohen was able to secure the original conductor’s score from 1863 and has created a new version, published by Peters, that is arguably much closer to Bizet’s intentions.
 As interest in the opera increases, the demand for more authentic performances will almost certainly grow.
 The Hammond version is a key stage, though perhaps an intermediate one, in the process.